Pixailz/Kernel-Builder/README.md

     -h : show this help
     -c : config file name to compile/edit
     -e : edit the config before compiling
+    -o : output of the anykernel zip
+    (only accept absolute path)
 ```

 Edited config file saved in `kernel_builder/saved/`